sound + outer space

-My research project will culminate in eight music compositions as well as eight open-source VST plug-ins created for digital audio workstations (DAWs) that, together, will consider my question and examine how sound waves might be perceived by human ears as they travel through the atmospheres of our solar system.
+My research project will culminate in eight music compositions as well as eight open-source VST plug-ins created for digital audio workstations (DAWs) that, together, will examine how sound waves might be perceived by human ears as they travel through the atmospheres of our solar system.

 What is an audio plug-in?